Table of Contents

 JOHN!
 YOUR DINNER’S READY.

-He’s back.
-He’s had a busy day in fairness.
+He’s had a rough day, in fairness.

-All good there.
+All good there 😅

 A) €250,000 life cover and €50,000 additional serious illness cover comes in at €70.37